UX Design: How to Make the Interface Effort-Saving

 8. Talk to users in their language

 Copy content plays a crucial role in communication with the user.
-Not only is its effective visual presentation significant for high page performance: the style, structure, and vocabulary should also correspond to the user’s expectation from a page.
-Usage of too formal or business-like style in an entertainment app for teenagers, or vice versa too informal style on the luxury website selling elite real estate – there can be hundreds of cases when the copy doesn’t follow business goals as well as habits and needs of a target audience.
+Not only is its effective visual presentation significant for high page performance, but the style, structure, and vocabulary should also correspond to the user’s expectations from a page.
+Usage of too formal or business-like style in an entertainment app for teenagers, or vice versa, too informal style on the luxury website selling elite real estate – there can be hundreds of cases when the copy doesn’t follow business goals as well as habits and needs of a target audience.
 That kind of content inconsistency can be confusing and move the users away from the website or app.
-User research will be effective for this issue to see what way users want to communicate while a professional copywriter will help to strengthen design with the power of words.
+User research will be effective for this issue to see how users want to communicate, while a professional copywriter will help to strengthen the design with the power of words.

 9. Use the power of Gestalt principles

 Gestalt is the term meaning «shape, form».
-It is used primarily in cognitive psychology for the field exploring the laws of meaningful perception of the data which people constantly get from the world that seems primarily chaotic.
-It works on different levels of perception, but the visual part seems to be the most interesting for designers creating interfaces.
-It helps to understand the psychology of the app or website users better.
-When designers know the factors influencing visual perception, it makes the process of UX design much more proficient giving higher rates of successful interactions and lowering the level of misunderstandings users could get in this way.
+It is primarily used in cognitive psychology to explore the laws of meaningful perception of the data people constantly receive from the world, which seems primarily chaotic.
+It works at different levels of perception, but the visual part seems most interesting to designers creating interfaces.
+It helps better understand the psychology of app or website users.
+When designers know the factors influencing visual perception, it makes the process of UX design much more proficient, giving higher rates of successful interactions and lowering the level of misunderstandings users could get in this way.

-For example, applying the principles of similarity and proximity, designers can group the layout elements according to human cognitive abilities, so that users could perceive them in the most natural and convenient way.
+For example, applying the principles of similarity and proximity, designers can group the layout elements according to human cognitive abilities, so that users can perceive them in the most natural and convenient way.

 10. Optimize visual content

-Whatever interesting, attractive, and informative is the interface, there is the invisible factor that can erase all the benefits – the loading speed.
-If the visual content – images, animations, video – applied to an interface is too heavy or doesn’t perform well on different devices, the risks are high to lose users before they will understand the strong points of the product.
-In terms of high competition, with loads of websites and application, be sure: users aren’t going to wait, they will head for the more convenient and quick alternative even if it loses in a number of points.
-Optimization and persistent testing of visual content is the real sign of respect for the user boosting the less time-consuming flow of interaction.
+Whatever is interesting, attractive, and informative about the interface, there is an invisible factor that can erase all the benefits – the loading speed.
+If the visual content – images, animations, video – applied to an interface is too heavy or doesn’t perform well on different devices, the risks are high of losing users before they understand the strong points of the product.
+In high-competition environments, with loads of websites and applications, be sure: users aren’t going to wait; they will head for the more convenient, quicker alternative, even if it loses on a few points.
+Optimization and persistent testing of visual content are real signs of respect for the user, boosting a more time-efficient flow of interaction.

-Hopefully, this list will be helpful for those who are aimed at creating a positive user experience.
+Hopefully, this list will be helpful to those aiming to create a positive user experience.
 Don’t miss the updates – new practical tips and inspiration are coming very soon.

 Useful articles